GerbilSoft/rvthtool/README.md

 ### Note about Debug IOS

-RVT-R disc images typically include debug copies of IOS.
+RVT-R disc images typically include debug versions of IOS.
 These will not install on retail consoles, since they're encrypted with debug keys.
-Do NOT attempt to install them by re-encrypting them with the retail keys.
+Do **NOT** attempt to install them by re-encrypting them with the retail keys.
 Doing so will most likely result in a brick, especially if the 128 MB mode IOS WADs are used.